kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### updateRecords(params)

 >* Updates details of multiple records in an app, by specifying their record number, or a different unique key.
->* Can update over 100 record to kintone app.
+>* Can update over 100 records to kintone app.

 **Parameters**